suzana-ilic/ML_poetry/README.md

-# The Artificial Poet: Generating poems with character-level LSTMs
+# The Artificial Poet: Generating poems with a character-level LSTM

 Poem generated during epoch 105: